webix-hub/docs/data/api/refs/ui.filemanager_methods.md

 - api/link/ui.filemanager_reconstruct.md - rebuilds the layout
 - api/link/ui.filemanager_refresh.md - repaints the whole view or a certain item
 - api/link/ui.filemanager_remove.md - removes the specified item/items from datastore
-- api/link/ui.filemanager_removeview.md - removes view from layout-like component
+- api/link/ui.filemanager_removeview.md - removes the specified view of a layout-like component
 - api/ui.filemanager_renamefile.md - renames a folder/a file
 - api/link/ui.filemanager_resize.md - adjusts the view to a new size
 - api/link/ui.filemanager_resizechildren.md - resizes all children of the called component